 The Planning & Economic Development Department is responsible for administering three primary land use management functions: long-range planning, short-range planning, and zoning regulation.
 Links containing important information related to these functions can be found below.

-Town of Selma Land Use Plan - Last updated in 2009, the Land Use Plan contains the Town's official positions and policies related to growth and development.
+Town of Selma DRAFT Land Use Plan Update 2020 - Proposed update to the 2009 Land Use Plan contains the Town's official positions and policies related to growth and development.
 While the document is not regulatory, it should be the primary source consulted when making decisions on land use matters.